 European Climate Pact Ambassadors inform, inspire and support climate policy and action in their communities and networks.
+Find out more about the current Ambassadors on our webpage.

 To qualify as a Pact Ambassador, you must meet the requirements below.
 If you do not meet them, you are welcome to become a ‘Friend of the European Climate Pact’ (more information below).